aravindmunna/hello-world-react-and-typescript-book/React.md

 ##React Component

 A React Component is a JavaScript function that owns a section of the DOM.
 Components can be composed together with other components to build up a UI.
+Components are like Legos for UIs.
 Composition is achieved through a tree structure with a component parent-child hierarchy (functions in functions, components in components) modeled as a DAG.
 There can only be one root component, but there can be many levels of children.
 Each component handles its own state and rendering its part of the DOM in a UI.

 ##JSX